shopware/shopware/docs/cart/cart-deliveries.md

 Unlike a voucher, most products in a shopping cart are goods that need to be delivered (with few exceptions - esd, ...).
 In order to mark an element for the cart as an deliverable element, it is necessary to implement the interface `\Shopware\Cart\LineItem\DeliverableLineItemInterface`.
-These interface provides all functions which required to determinate the delivery time and to calculate the shipping costs:
+These interface provides all functions which are required to determine the delivery time and to calculate the shipping costs:
 ```php
 <?php
 declare(strict_types=1);